effepivi/ICP3038/Labs/Lab-09-Video-from-a-file-or-a-webcam/README.md

 - [http://www.technical-recipes.com/2011/displaying-avi-video-using-opencv/](http://www.technical-recipes.com/2011/displaying-avi-video-using-opencv/)
 - [http://www.engr.colostate.edu/me/facil/dynamics/avis.htm](http://www.engr.colostate.edu/me/facil/dynamics/avis.htm)

-We will display a window with two images, the input and the output, side by side (see Fig.~\ref{fig:screenshot}).
+We will display a window with two images, the input and the output, side by side.
+See the image below for an example using the video provided at [http://technical-recipes.com/Downloads/SAMPLE.AVI](http://technical-recipes.com/Downloads/SAMPLE.AVI).

 ![Screenshot.](doc/screenshot1.png)